ADNLab-SCU/DeepCDMs/README.md

 ## DeepCDM
 Ref codes from "Jennifer N. Wei, David Belanger, Ryan P. Adams, and D. Sculley.
 Rapid Prediction of Electron–Ionization Mass Spectrometry Using Neural Networks.
 ACS Central Science 2019 5 (4), 700-708 DOI: 10.1021/acscentsci.9b00085" are modified for model re-training. `molecule_estimator_transfer.py` and `molecule_predictors_transfer.py` are used for fine tuning.

+Folder “Ref Codes” contains the original codes of NEIMS.

+Folder “Tuning” contains codes modified from NEIMS and codes for transfer learning.

 ### 1. Training, validation and test data split:
 `make_train_test_split.py` is used to randomly split datasets for model re-training and fine-tuning.